 A former undergraduate student & volunteer in the Simpson Lab, Will then went to undertake a Masters at the University of Alberta.
 In his time in the Simpson Lab, Will examined environmental samples from solar salterns, which led to the isolation and characterization of a new species of extremely halotolerant heteroloboseid, Tulamoeba bucina (Kirby et al. 2015).

 Aaron examined deep-level eukaryote evolution from morphological and molecular phylogenetic standpoints.
-His major work was the detailed characterisation of the cytoskeleton of apusomonads, breviates and ancyromonads, poorly studied protozoa that appear to be important ‘deep branches’ in the eukaryotic tree, along with phylogenomic analyses based on transcriptome data.
-He completed his PhD in 2012, and after short postdoc positions in the Simpson lab then Tsukubsa University, is now a postdoc at the American Museum of Natural History, working with Eunsoo Kim.
+His major work was the detailed characterisation of the cytoskeleton of apusomonads, breviates, ancyromonads and malawimonads, poorly studied protozoa that appear to be important ‘deep branches’ in the eukaryotic tree, along with phylogenomic analyses based on transcriptome data (Heiss et al. 2011, 2013a, 2013b, 2018).
+He completed his PhD in 2012.

 Martin's PhD research focused on the biodiversity and molecular phylogeny anaerobic excavates (e.g. Carpediemonas, retortamonads, diplomonads and enteromonads), and the impact of data from new Carpediemonas-like organisms on eukaryote phylogenomics, and on understanding the evolution of mitochondrion-like organelles in anaerobes.
 Martin was co-supervised by Andrew Roger in the Department of Biochemistry and Molecular Biology.
 He defended his PhD in 2011, then completed postdocs with Andrew Roger, and Patrick Keeling (UBC), and is now a principal investigator at the Institute of Parasitology, Czech Republic.

-Vladimir started his postdoctoral fellowship in January 2006 (co-supervised by Andrew Roger, Department of Biochemistry and Molecular Biology), after he finished his PhD at Charles University in Prague.
-His research is focused on the phylogeny and mitochondrial evolution of Metamonada (Oxymonads, Trimastix, Carpediemonas, parabasalids, retortamonads, diplomonads) which belongs within Excavata.
-Vladimir returned to a faculty position in Prague in December 2007.
+Vladimir started his postdoctoral fellowship in 2006 (co-supervised by Andrew Roger, Department of Biochemistry and Molecular Biology), after he finished his PhD at Charles University in Prague.
+His research is focused on the phylogeny and mitochondrial evolution of Metamonada (Oxymonads, Trimastix, Carpediemonas, parabasalids, retortamonads, diplomonads).
+Vladimir returned to a faculty position in Prague in 2007.